 Why is cross training employees important?

 Perhaps the greatest win-win is that employees feel more satisfied at work.
 They feel the cross training shows that their employer believes in them and wants to invest in their future.
 As we all know, satisfied employees are more productive and creative at the workplace.
-They put in that little extra above and beyond.
+They put in that little extra above and beyond so employee satisfaction is important.

 How to cross train employees

-1. Your cross training program should be part of your workplace culture, not an overnight start up during a crisis.
+1. Your cross training program should be part of your company culture, not an overnight start up during a crisis.

 To many employees who are not familiar with it, cross training = layoffs.
-They figure that the organization’s needs have changed and that those who can’t learn the new ways are going to be out.
-While this could be the case, it usually isn’t, so employees need to be reassured that their jobs are secure.
+They figure that the organization’s needs have changed and that those who can’t learn the new ways of the working environment are going to be out.
+While this could be the case, it usually isn’t, so employees need to be reassured by human-resources and supervisors that their jobs are secure.

 Other employees see cross training as a distraction from their “real work.”
 This is especially true of managers.
 Cross training is hours which take them away from what they are paid to be doing.
 All staff members need to understand that cross training is part of what they are paid to do, that it is part of their job description so to speak.